-In August 2012, we entered into a global license, development and commercialization agreement with Janssen, granting Janssen an exclusive, sublicensable license to certain of our patents, know-how and materials, owned by or licensed to us, to research, develop, make, offer and sell worldwide certain licensed products containing the human mAb denoted "daratumumab," also known as HuMax-CD38 and DARZALEX.
-With respect to licensed technology, we have given up the ability to develop or commercialize other products with affinity to the CD38 antigen target.
+In August 2012, we entered into a global license, development and commercialization agreement with Janssen, one of the Janssen Pharmaceutical Companies of Johnson & Johnson, granting Janssen an exclusive, sublicensable license to certain of our patents, know-how and materials, owned by or licensed to us, to research, develop, make, offer and sell worldwide certain licensed products containing the human mAb denoted "daratumumab," also known as HuMax-CD38 and DARZALEX.
+With respect to the licensed technology, we have given up the ability to develop or commercialize other products with affinity to the CD38 antigen target.
 We recorded an upfront license fee of \$55.0 million and Johnson & Johnson Development Corporation invested DKK 475.2 million (approximately \$80.0 million at the date of the agreement) to subscribe for 5.4 million newly issued shares of Genmab at a price of DKK 88 per share.
 Janssen is fully responsible for developing and commercializing the licensed products and all costs associated therewith.

-Under this agreement, we could be entitled to up to approximately \$1,015 million in development, regulatory and sales milestones, in addition to tiered royalties between 12% and 20%.
-As of December 31, 2023, Genmab has recorded \$910 million in milestone payments from Janssen and could be entitled to receive up to \$105 million in further payments if certain additional milestones are met.
+Under this agreement, we could be entitled to up to approximately \$1,015 million in development, regulatory and sales milestones, in addition to tiered double-digit royalties between 12% and 20% of net sales.
+As of December 31, 2021, Genmab has recorded \$910 million in milestone payments from Janssen and could be entitled to receive up to \$105 million in further payments if certain additional milestones are met.
 In 2019, sales milestones of \$100 million and \$150 million upon net sales reaching \$2.5 billion and \$3.0 billion in a calendar year, respectively, as calculated on the basis of the license agreement terms, were achieved.
 No further sales milestones are due under the license agreement.
-The following royalty tiers apply for net sales in a calendar year: 12% on net sales up to and including \$750 million; 13% on net sales above \$750 million and up to and including \$1.5 billion; 16% on net sales above \$1.5 billion and up to and including \$2.0 billion; 18% on net sales above \$2.0 billion and up to and including \$3.0 billion.
+The following royalty tiers apply for net sales in a calendar year: 12% on net sales up to and including \$750 million; 13% on net sales above \$750 million and up to and including \$1.5 billion; 16% on net sales above \$1.5 billion and up to and including \$2.0 billion; 18% on net sales above \$2.0 billion and up to and including \$3.0 billion; and 20% on net sales exceeding \$3.0 billion.

-The royalties payable by Janssen are limited in time and subject to reduction on a country-by-country basis for customary reduction events, including for lack of Genmab patent coverage or upon patent expiration or invalidation in the relevant country and upon the first commercial sale of a biosimilar product in the relevant country (for as long as the biosimilar product remains for sale in that country).
-Royalties are also reduced for licensing payments made by Janssen to Halozyme in connection with SC DARZALEX net sales.
-Pursuant to the terms of the agreement, Janssen's obligation to pay royalties under this agreement will expire on a country-by-country basis on the later of the date that is 13 years after the first sale of daratumumab in such country or upon the expiration or invalidation of the last-to-expire relevant Genmab patent (as defined in the agreement) covering daratumumab in such country.
-We have issued patents and pending patent applications covering daratumumab in numerous jurisdictions, including patents issued in the U.S., Europe and Japan.
-Our patents do not begin to expire until March 2026.
-The issued U.S., European and Japanese patents, including relevant PTEs and SPCs, expire in late 2020s and early 2030s.
+The royalties payable by Janssen are limited in time and subject to reduction on a country-by-country basis for customary reduction events, including upon patent expiration or invalidation in the relevant country and upon the first commercial sale of a biosimilar product in the relevant country (for as long as the biosimilar product remains for sale in that country).
+Pursuant to the terms of the agreement, Janssen's obligation to pay royalties under this agreement will expire on a country-by-country basis on the later of the date that is 13 years after the first sale of daratumumab in such country or upon the expiration of the last-to-expire relevant product patent (as defined in the agreement) covering daratumumab in such country.
+Our issued U.S., European and Japanese patents covering daratumumab do not begin to expire until March 2026.